 If the director needs a bathroom break, for instance, then the scene must be stopped.
 A moment without supervision in a delicate scene can ruin the entire psychodrama.
 The same applies to the other support people.

 4. Sexy aspects, especially re-enacting a rape.
 The reasons for this are:

-a) Pretty young women must be abused.
-The attractive client may have to be beaten up, made filthy or bloody (with fake blood, but it looks real), or her body put into contorted positions or postures.
+a) Some abuse may need to be re-enacted.
+The client may have to be beaten up, made filthy or bloody (with fake blood, but it looks real), or her body put into contorted positions or postures.
 Watching this, or worse, helping do it can be difficult for both men and women.

 b) Men will be attracted to scantily clad pretty women.
 This is a fact, not a theory.
 This is a problem for some men who are acting or monitoring a psychodrama.
 Married people, by the way, tend to function better as psychodrama support people.